Getting a Low Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to set a specific interest rate and a certain number of points for you for a certain period during your application process.
+A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a certain number of points for you for a certain period during your application process.
 This protects you from going through your entire application process and discovering at the end that the interest rate has gone up.

 While there can be a choice of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
 A lending institution can agree to lock in an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

 Other Interest Saving Strategies

 In addition to opting for the shorter rate lock period, there are more ways you are able to score the best rate.
 A bigger down payment will get you a reduced interest rate, since you will have more equity at the start.
 You can pay points to bring down your interest rate over the life of the loan, meaning you pay more up front.
 For a lot of people, this makes sense and is a good deal..